OpenSource-For-Freedom/CYBER_OPS/README.md

 - **Console User Group Analysis in Whonix**
   Investigate **Whonix's** console user groups to improve security management.
   **Objective:** Reduce the risk of privilege escalation.
+  - a huge thank you to @kiukiucat for adding this.

 ---

 ## **Security Enhancements**
+### Here we can go over some basic sec permsion and configuration lines to get you started.

 ### **Track and Document Setgid Permissions**